hornc/nanogenmo2023-webwork/PlotCombinations.md

 A, e28, 3.0
 B, e28, 1.0
-C, e28, 1.0 As a result of their previous interaction, Alice interacts with Dylan.
-As a result of their previous interaction, Bob interacts with Ernest.
-As a result of their previous interaction, Clarise interacts with Fleur.
+C, e28, 1.0 As a result of their previous experience, Alice interacts with Dylan.
+As a result of their previous experience, Bob interacts with Ernest.
+As a result of their previous experience, Clarise interacts with Fleur.
 ### Chat GPT 3.5 response
 ## Case-XI
 ### Graph
 ![Case XI plot](networks/case-XI.svg)
 ### Prompt
  Dylan interacts with Bob.
 Clarise interacts with Alice.
-As a result of their previous interactions, Alice and Bob interact.
+As a result of their previous experiences, Alice and Bob interact.
 ### Chat GPT 3.5 response
 ## Case-XII
 ### Graph
 ![Case XII plot](networks/case-XII.svg)
 ### Prompt
  Alice interacts with Bob.
-As a result of their previous interaction, Alice interacts with Clarise.
-As a result of their previous interaction, Bob interacts with Dylan.
-As a result of their previous interactions, Clarise and Dylan interact.
+As a result of their previous experience, Alice interacts with Clarise.
+As a result of their previous experience, Bob interacts with Dylan.
+As a result of their previous experiences, Clarise and Dylan interact.
 ### Chat GPT 3.5 response
 ## Case-XIII
 ### Graph
 ![Case XIII plot](networks/case-XIII.svg)
 ### Prompt
  Alice interacts with Bob.
-As a result of their previous interaction, Alice interacts with Clarise.
-As a result of their previous interaction, Alice interacts with Dylan.
-As a result of their previous interaction, Alice interacts with Ernest.
-As a result of their previous interaction, Alice interacts with Fleur.
+As a result of their previous experience, Alice interacts with Clarise.
+As a result of their previous experience, Alice interacts with Dylan.
+As a result of their previous experience, Alice interacts with Ernest.
+As a result of their previous experience, Alice interacts with Fleur.
 ### Chat GPT 3.5 response
 ## Case-XIV
 ### Graph
 ![Case XIV plot](networks/case-XIV.svg)
 ### Prompt
  Alice interacts with Bob.
-As a result of their previous interaction, Alice and Bob interact again.
-As a result of their previous interaction, Alice and Bob interact again.
-As a result of their previous interaction, Alice and Bob interact again.
-As a result of their previous interaction, Alice and Bob interact again.
+As a result of their previous experience, Alice and Bob interact again.
+As a result of their previous experience, Alice and Bob interact again.
+As a result of their previous experience, Alice and Bob interact again.
+As a result of their previous experience, Alice and Bob interact again.
 ### Chat GPT 3.5 response